A hub for global knowledge

 The Leonardo Centre has developed a number of multidisciplinary and collaborative research programmes using its relationship with research centres within Imperial College and the GOLDEN community.

 Each research programme builds and expands on the digital datasets of the impact of sustainability initiatives on financial performance and stakeholder perception.

 The research programmes address a variety of fundamental questions related to the transition toward sustainable and inclusive business models.

 Some examples include:

 - Which models of governance optimise both financial performance and stakeholder satisfaction?

 - What are the most effective approaches to leadership development and cultural change?

 - How can the interests of stakeholders be incorporated into corporate and functional strategy?

 - What are the most effective paths to integrate stakeholder interests in the company’s control and incentive systems?

 - How to create product, process and business innovation systems, capable of adapting to the interests and needs of all key stakeholder groups?

-The Centre Co-Laboratories operate as a global cross-disciplinary cooperative platform, bringing together experts from academia, business and policy.
-They enable the participants to share, co-design and assess the impact of sustainability orientated business models.
+Co-Laboratories are a global cross-disciplinary cooperative platform, bringing together experts from academia, business and policy, through thematic workshops and experimentation within organisations.
+They enable the participants to explore, share, co-design and assess solutions to rethink the logic of the enterprise across all its key dimensions.

 - Journey focus